10 Best Garden Rakes

 Buying Guide

 Choosing the right garden rake starts with matching the tool to the work you do most.
-Leaf rakes, bow rakes, leveling rakes, and specialty rakes each solve a different problem, and the best garden rake for your yard is usually the one whose head shape, tine count, and handle length line up with your soil, your plantings, and your body.
+Leaf rakes, bow rakes, leveling rakes, and shrub rakes each solve a different problem, and the best garden rake for your yard is usually the one whose head shape, tine count, and handle length line up with your soil, your plantings, and your body.

 Head width is the single biggest factor in how quickly you can cover ground.
 Wide leaf rakes in the 17 to 25 inch range move large volumes of leaves and clippings across open lawn, while narrow heads in the 8 to 11 inch range slip between shrubs, into flower beds, and along fence lines without trampling plants.
 For bow rakes, a 15 to 17 tine head is a versatile middle ground: wide enough to level gravel and mulch efficiently, narrow enough to feel controlled when breaking up soil.
-If you manage a larger property or want to finish fall cleanup faster, lean toward wider heads; if your yard is broken into smaller planting areas, a narrower head will save time on detail work.

 Feature Tradeoffs